Introduction of Sendai Ramen

 Lamendo Sendaikko Sendai Ekimae

-There are lots of ramen shops that show individuality while following the traditions of this dish.
-One of those restaurants is “Lamendo Sendaikko Sendai Ekimae”.
-This group of restaurants has 13 ramen shops across Miyagi Prefecture, including some in Sendai City.
-This restaurant uses a rich sauce of pork bone and soy sauce.
-This soup is easy to eat together with its thick glutinous noodles.
-When you place your order you can state the amount you want, the taste you prefer and the individuality of this ramen shop is shown in this level of service.
+There are many ramen shops that show individuality while following the traditions of this dish.
+One such restaurant is “Lamendo Sendaikko Sendai Ekimae”.
+This restaurant group has 13 ramen shops throughout Miyagi Prefecture, including some in Sendai City.
+This restaurant uses a rich sauce made from pork bones and soy sauce.
+This soup is easy to eat with the thick, sticky noodles.
+When you place your order, you can specify the amount you want and the taste you prefer, and the individuality of this ramen shop is shown in this level of service.

-The restaurant is decorated in a Japanese style and the restaurant is known for its variations and jumbo sized portions.
-The ramen has a rich soup that is still tasty after it has cooled down and the sliced meat just melts in your mouth and contrasts with the crunchy and chewy dried seaweed.
-If you are a little more adventurous you might like to try the chili oil or chili paste to add some spice to your meal.
-Another option to try is the kanitama- yakisoba, it is made from egg and crab meat, together with vegetables and mushrooms, it tastes delicious.
-The restaurant is located at 1-215 Sorarapuraza, Aoba-ku, Sendai, Miyagi.
-They are open daily from 11.30am until 3.30pm for lunch service and 5.45pm until 9.45pm for evening service.
-The last orders are taken at 9.15pm.
+The restaurant is decorated in a Japanese style and is known for its variety and jumbo portions.
+The ramen has a rich broth that remains tasty even after it cools, and the sliced meat melts in your mouth, contrasting with the crunchy and chewy dried seaweed.
+If you are feeling more adventurous, try the chili oil or chili paste to spice up your meal.
+Another option to try is the Kanitama Yakisoba, made from egg and crab meat, along with vegetables and mushrooms, it tastes delicious.

 This is a halal style ramen restaurant located in Sendai.
 It is their third ramen shop to open in the city.
 In addition to ramen, they also serve halal cow-tongue dishes along with other Japanese style set menus.